mkrd/PathDict/README.md

 # Why do I need this?
 Do you also hate to write nested checks to access a value deep inside a dict?
 Then PathDict is right for you!

-Example:Lets print the video storage path, but without throwing a KeyError:
+Example: Lets print the video storage path, but without throwing a KeyError:
 ```python
 videos: dict = {...}
 video_id = "dsknvcalceiruz2892